Take your knowledge and skills to the next level with our industry-leading small animal medicine veterinary CPD program.

 After graduating from Murdoch University in 1990, James worked in general practice followed by a residency in Feline medicine and a PhD investigating feline thyroid disease, both at the University of Edinburgh.Upon returning to Australia, James acquired his specialist credentials in Feline Medicine in 2000 through the ANZCVS.James' specialty by examination is in feline medicine, however he is formally trained in both canine and feline medicine.James has spent the majority of his career in private referral practice working with both species.James has a specific interest in endocrinology, respiratory disease, cardiology, liver disease, nutrition, feline pancreatic disease, managing co-morbidities in geriatric animals and peculiarity of feline behaviour and the species-specific conditions they acquire.

-Standard: AU $15,250 inc GST
+Full Upfront Payment (2 year program): AU $15,250 inc GST

 AU $4,000 initial deposit will secure your place.
 The full balance of fees must be paid prior to the program start date (no program access will be granted until full payment is received).